INTO-CPS-Association/DTaaS-examples/digital_twins/incubator-TeSSLa-monitor-service/README.md

 The _execute.py_ script is responsible for orchestrating and starting all the relevant services in this example.
-This includes the Incubator DT, CORBA naming service (omniNames) and the NuRV monitor server as well as implementing the *Monitor connector* component that connects the DT output to the NuRV monitor server.
+This includes the Incubator DT, the TeSSLa monitor as well as telegraf and the TeSSLa-Telegraf-Connector for communication between the DT and TeSSLa monitor.

-The NuRV monitor server utilizes a CORBA naming service where it registers under a specific name.
-A user can then query the naming service for the specific name, to obtain a reference to the monitor server.
-For more information on how the NuRV monitor server works, please refer to [1].

-After establishing connection with the NuRV monitor server, the Incubator DT is started and a RabbitMQ client is created that subscribes to changes in the *anomaly* and *energy_saving* states of the DT.
-Each time an update is received of either state, the full state (the new updated state and the previous other state) is pushed to the NuRV monitor server whereafter the verdict is printed to the console.
+The telegraf client subscribes to the RabbitMQ server used for communication by the DT and relays the messages on the *incubator.diagnosis.plant.lidopen* and *incubator.energysaver.status* topics to the TeSSLa-Telegraf-Connector which feeds them as inputs to the TeSSLa monitor.
+TeSSLa then reaches a verdict based on this new state together with previously received states.
+The verdict is then output back to telegraf via the connector and published to the *incubator.energysaver.alert* topic and printed on the console.

 ## Digital Twin configuration